zielvna/zielvna/README.md

 ## About me 📝

-A passionate full-stack Developer who likes to learn new things.
+A passionate Full-stack Developer who likes to learn new things.
 In love with TypeScript and Rust.
-Currently, I'm looking for work.
+Currently, I'm building apps at Selleo.

 🔗 https://zielvna.netlify.app/